-The Alankoy gold-copper property is located in the Biga Peninsula of northwestern Turkey, in an area noted for recent discoveries characterized by alunite-rich epithermal alteration and the development of vuggy silica lithocaps.
-EMX outlined a six square kilometer area of lithocaps and quartz-alunite and argillic alteration with gold-copper mineralization based upon geologic mapping, rock and soil sampling, spectral analyses, ground magnetics, and historic reconnaissance drill results.
+The Alankoy gold-copper property, located in the Biga Peninsula of northwestern Turkey, occurs in an area noted for recent discoveries characterized by alunite-rich epithermal alteration and the development of vuggy silica lithocaps.
+EMX's work outlined a six square kilometer area of lithocaps and quartz-alunite and argillic alteration with gold-copper mineralization as well as skam and replacement style mineralization based upon geologic mapping, rock and soil sampling, spectral analyses, ground magnetics, and historic reconnaissance drill results.